bmacnaughton/simple-bench/README.md

 Environment variable options:
 - BENCH - use this value for benchmark file (default is benchmark/definitions.js)
 - JSON - set to any non-empty value - output as JSON, not text
-- TERSE - set to any non-empty value - only show clean data (ignored if JSON specified)
+- TERSE - set to any non-empty value - only show clean data (suppress starting visual indicator when JSON specified)

 ## JSON output